StevieG47/TurtleBot-Roomba/README.md

 - A ROS package with a simple walker algorithm for a TurtleBot to move like a Roomba vacuum, simulated in Gazebo.
 The robot will move forward until detecting an obstacle, turn in place, and continue moving forward.

 - The included node publishes to the */cmd_vel_mux/input/teleop* to drive the robot (publishing to the */mobile_base/commands/velocity* topic would work as well).
-It also subscribes to the *.scan* topic to get sensor information.
+It also subscribes to the */scan* topic to get sensor information.

 ### Dependencies